Home / FOREIGN POLICY / Countries & Regions / Central Asia

 Overview

-Central Asia occupies an important geostrategic position between Asia, Europe and the Middle East.
-Singapore has warm relations with the Central Asian countries.
-Despite historical, cultural and geographical dissimilarities, Singapore and the Central Asian countries are young nations with common development goals and the desire to build up our human resources.
+Engagement of the region – Central Asia occupies an important geostrategic position between Asia, Europe and the Middle East.
+Singapore maintains warm relations with the Central Asian countries.
+Despite our different history and geographical location, Singapore and the Central Asian countries are young nations with common development goals and the desire to build up our human resources and promote a peaceful and stable regional environment for socio-economic development.
 These shared goals have fostered closer relations in recent years, especially with Kazakhstan and Uzbekistan.
+We have a Non-Resident Ambassador accredited to both countries.

 Recent Highlights